meilisearch/documentation/learn/core_concepts/documents.md

 The above code sets the payload limit to 1GB, instead of the 100MB default.

-**MeiliSearch uses a lot of RAM when indexing documents**.
-Be aware of your [RAM availability](/resources/faq.md#what-are-the-recommended-requirements-for-hosting-a-meilisearch-instance) as you increase the size of your batch as this could cause MeiliSearch to crash.
+**Meilisearch uses a lot of RAM when indexing documents**.
+Be aware of your [RAM availability](/resources/faq.md#what-are-the-recommended-requirements-for-hosting-a-meilisearch-instance) as you increase the size of your batch as this could cause Meilisearch to crash.

 When using the [route to add new documents](/reference/api/documents.md#add-or-update-documents), all documents must be sent in an array **even if there is only one document**.